 Radishes are one of the first spring-sown crops to be harvested.
-They are also a

-	great storage crop.
+They are also a great storage crop.
 This makes for a long season of availability.
-They come in

-	all shapes, sizes and colors.
+They come in all shapes, sizes and colors.
 We grow Easter egg radishes in the spring.
-These

-	radishes are fun because they come in a several colors - so picking them is

-	always a surprise.
-They also don't split in the spring rains like some other

-	varieties.
-For a fall crop we grow watermelon and Munchener bier radishes.
-These

-	are larger, so they store longer.
+These radishes are fun because they come in a several colors - so picking them is always a surprise.
+They also don't split in the spring rains like some other varieties.
+For a fall crop we grow watermelon radishes.
+These are larger, so they store longer.

 Radishes store for a long time if kept in a plastic bag in your refrigerator.

 - Most people eat radishes raw, but they can be cooked like any other root vegetable.